Blackpink: 2023–present: Contract renewal and third world tour

 With Blackpink's contracts with YG Entertainment set to expire in August 2023, the label released a statement to South Korean media in July confirming that contract renewals were currently under discussion and later confirmed with another statement in November that they were "still negotiating with the artists regarding their exclusive contracts."
 On November 15, Billboard announced Blackpink: A VR Encore, a version of the group's Seoul encore show made for virtual reality in partnership with Meta.
 Produced by the Diamond Bros, the 70-minute concert premiered in VR in Meta Horizon Worlds.
 On December 5, 2023, YG Entertainment confirmed that all four members of Blackpink had renewed their contracts for group activities and promised a new album and world tour to come.
+On December 29, the label announced that the members had not renewed their individual contracts and would pursue solo activities independently while continuing group activities under YG Entertainment.
+Jennie, Jisoo and Lisa subsequently established their own agencies, while Rosé signed with The Black Label.